Posts may be sponsored. Post contains affiliate links. I may be compensated if you make a purchase using my link.

 While there aren’t a ton of popular attractions here, that’s part of the allure.
 The district is considered to be one of the most authentic spots in Rome, away from the crowds of tourists.
 While tourists still visit and stay here, it’s easy to escape the hordes by wandering a few steps away from the main streets.
 Allow yourself to get lost in the winding lanes lined with shops, bars, and restaurants.
-When you book a hotel in Rome, you should consider staying in Trastevere.
-Here are some compelling reasons to stay in Trastevere, and some suggestions on what to do while you’re here.

 It’s Close To Everything

 By staying in Trastevere, you’re within walking distance of nearly every main attraction.
 We didn’t drive or take public transit once in Rome.
 Justin and I walked everywhere.
 We were able to walk from Trastevere to the Colosseum, the Pantheon, Campo Di Fiori, Piazza Navona, the Roman Forum, the Vatican, and the list goes on.
 It’s about a 30 minute walk to most tourist sites.